-The first type are those who receive the invitation but reject it.
+The first type is those who receive the invitation but reject it.
 It is fairly obvious that Jesus had the Jewish folks of his day in mind.
 The Messiah had come, but they rejected Jesus’ claim.
 They refused the invitation because they were too busy or simply didn’t want to accept or wanted to protect what they already had.
 This type is not limited to first century Judaism but exists today whenever someone spurns the invitation to enter into God’s kingdom.

-The second type are those that accept the invitation.
+The second type is those that accept the invitation.
 The parable indicates that the servants didn’t discriminate but that they invited everyone they could find.
 It didn’t matter if they were good or evil, Jew or Gentile, slave or free, or anything else we use to divide ourselves from others.
 What is unsaid but assumed in the parable is that the guests were made ready for the feast according to the customs of that day.
 We know this because of the third type of person encountered in the parable.

 The third type is represented by one poor fellow who somehow snuck in.
-For whatever reason he wasn’t dressed according to the tradition or expectation of the day.
+For whatever reason, he wasn’t dressed according to the tradition or expectation of the day.
 I’ve heard various explanations and speculations about this.
 It could be that he accepted the king’s invitation but refused to make himself ready.
 It could be that he never received an invitation and just showed up on his own accord.
 The parable makes a point to say that he wasn’t dressed properly and that he was speechless when confronted by the king.
 He didn’t have a reason or an excuse to offer for his condition.
 I believe that this fellow represents all of those that want to join the feast, but only on their own terms and not those of the king.

 Considering again our guitar string metaphor for God’s intentional tensions.
 Both of these truths; whosoever desires may come and God’s choosing those that will come are true.
 The note sounded when this string is tuned is one that poets and writers have struggled to express since the dawn of creation.
 For this reality can only be called love.
-God’s love for the world, the love returned by those who accept the invitation, and the ever growing love of those that God knew would accept and resonate with His love.
+God’s love for the world, the love returned by those who accept the invitation, and the ever-growing love of those that God knew would accept and resonate with His love.
 It’s like a husband and wife continually expressing their love for each other.

 The larger question, of course, is which of the three kinds of people are you?
 One that has rejected the king’s invitation?
 One that has accepted the invitation and is being made ready?
 Or one that doesn’t like God’s offer and expectations but would like to eat at His table anyway?
 Even though God knows who He has chosen the decision to accept His invitation is yours and yours alone.